johnmutuma5/coc-aura/README.md

 ## What can it do

-- Language intellisense using Salesforce Apex Language server
+- Language IntelliSense using Salesforce Lightning Aura Components.
   - Go To Definition
   - Go To References
   - Code auto-completion